NOAA Ship Okeanos Explorer Education Materials Collection -

-Each lesson in this volume is correlated with National Science Education Standards, and also with the Ocean Literacy Essential Principles and Fundamental Concepts.
-Supplementary correlations will be provided as new national-level standards and frameworks are adopted.
-These correlations do not necessarily mean that a particular lesson fully develops the correlated standards, principles, or concepts.
-Rather, correlations indicate that an educator may use the information in the lesson as a context or point of departure for addressing those standards.
+Each lesson in this volume supports the Next Generation Science Standards and the Ocean Literacy Essential Principles and Fundamental Concepts .
+This does not necessarily mean that a particular lesson fully develops the noted standards, principles, or concepts, but rather indicates that an educator may use the information in the lesson as a context or point of departure for addressing those standards.

 Book Version

-PDF of the entire Why Do We Explore? book (15.9 Mb)
+Access the entire Why Do We Explore? book (pdf, 10.8 Mb)

 PDF files of Individual Lessons